Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 At the same time, Alexa is compatible with far more smart home devices than Google Assistant.
 More than 28,000 smart home devices from over 4.5K brands.

-If you decide Alexa is the AI assistant for you, you’ll probably want to check out the Alexa Connect Kit.
+If you decide Alexa is the AI assistant technology for you, you’ll probably want to check out the Alexa Connect Kit.
 The kit allows you to connect devices to the AI personal assistant without managing cloud services, writing a skill, or developing complex firmware.

 In the meantime, you could consider tapping into AI personal assistant skills.
 Alexa has some 70,000 skills that users can play with.
 What skills?
 Everything from “Alexa, ask Pikachu to talk” to “Alexa, find my phone.”